128technology/docs/docs/cli_reference.md

 | node | The node for which to display LTE data |
 | router | The router for which to display LTE data |

+#### Description

+This command queries the LTE devices and displays the following state info:

+- rating
+- RSSI
+- SNR
+- carrier-name

 ## `show lte sim`

 Display LTE sim.